 There is nothing worse than losing a child.
 I want to help parents who are or have been in similar situations.

 Nishul nominated Borne to be the beneficiary of his employer’s match-giving programme.
-Barclays UK will match up to £1,000 that an employee raises for a charity or community organisation.
+This allows Barclays UK to match up to £1,000 that an employee raises for a charity or community organisation.